gbouchar/ninjin.github.io/publications.md

 ### 2012 ###

+* *Pontus Stenetorp*, Hubert Soyer, Sampo Pyysalo, Sophia Ananiadou and Takashi Chikayama.
+    **Size (and Domain) Matters: Evaluating Semantic Word Space Representations for Biomedical Text**.
+    *In Proceedings of the 5th International Symposium on Semantic Mining in Biomedicine*,
+    Zürich, Switzerland, September 2012.
+    (to appear)

 * *Pontus Stenetorp*, Sampo Pyysalo, Tomoko Ohta, Sophia Ananiadou and Jun'ichi Tsujii.
     **Bridging the Gap Between Scope-based and Event-based